josehenriqueroveda/josehenriqueroveda/README.md

 Hey there 👋,

-Passionate about Data Science, BI and developing solutions with Python.
+Passionate about Data Science, Business Intelligence and developing solutions with R or Python.

 Studying at the MBA in Data Science and Analytics at USP / ESALQ.